2002 United States Senate elections: Montana

-Incumbent Democrat Max Baucus won re-election to a fifth term.
+Incumbent Democrat Max Baucus easily won re-election to a fifth term.

 The election got national attention when Baucus's opponent, state senator Mike Taylor, accused Baucus of having implied that Taylor was gay in a campaign ad.
 The ad was paid for by the Democratic Senatorial Campaign Committee, though designed by the Baucus campaign.
 The ad, which alleged that Taylor had embezzled funds from the cosmetology school he once owned, showed footage from the early 1980s of Taylor massaging another man's face while wearing a tight suit with an open shirt.
 Due to financial shortages making it impossible for him to continue the race and having concerns about the effect the race was having on his family, Taylor dropped out of the race and Baucus won with 63 percent of the vote.

 Nebraska

-Incumbent Republican Chuck Hagel won re-election to a second term.
+Incumbent Republican Chuck Hagel overwhelmingly won re-election to a second term.

 New Hampshire

 Incumbent Republican/Independent U.S. Senator Bob Smith was defeated in the Republican primary and denied renomination.
-Republican John E. Sununu won the open seat.
+Republican U.S. Representative John E. Sununu won the open seat.
 As of 2017, this is the last time a Republican has won the Class 2 Senate seat in New Hampshire.

 Senator Bob Smith, the incumbent Republican Senator, briefly left the party in 1999 to run for president as an independent, claiming that the Republican platform was "not worth the paper it's written on".
 He rejoined the GOP a few months later, saying he made a mistake.
 Nonetheless, the party never fully forgave him, and some of his fellow Republican Senators went so far as to endorse his primary opponent, Rep. John Sununu, who would go on to win by 8 points.

 During the campaign, there was a major scandal that involved the use of a telemarketing firm hired by that state's Republican Party (NHGOP) for election tampering.
 The GOP Marketplace, based in Northern Virginia, jammed another phone bank being used by the state Democratic Party and the firefighters' union for efforts to turn out voters on behalf of New Hampshire Governor Jeanne Shaheen on Election Day.
 The tampering involved using a call center to jam the phone lines of a Get Out the Vote (GOTV) operation.
 In the end, 900 calls were made for 45 minutes of disruption to the Democratic-leaning call centers.
 In addition to criminal prosecutions, disclosures in the case came from a civil suit filed by the state's Democratic Party against the state's Republican Party (now settled).
 Four of those involved were convicted of, or pleaded guilty to, federal crimes and sentenced to prison for their involvement As of 2018.
 One conviction was reversed by an appeals court, a decision prosecutors appealed.
 James Tobin, the defendant freed on appeal, was later indicted on charges of lying to the FBI during the original investigation.